Aliases for PECAM1 Gene

 GeneCards Summary for PECAM1 Gene

-PECAM1 (Platelet/Endothelial Cell Adhesion Molecule 1) is a Protein Coding gene.
+PECAM1 (Platelet And Endothelial Cell Adhesion Molecule 1) is a Protein Coding gene.
 Diseases associated with PECAM1 include angiosarcoma and erythema elevatum diutinum.
-Among its related pathways are Angiogenesis (CST) and Integrin Pathway.
+Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.

 UniProtKB/Swiss-Prot for PECAM1 Gene